Why the AusSMC can help you:

 The AusSMC operates an expert database which we use to source experts for briefings, round-ups and media enquiries.
 The more of your experts we have on this database the more likely we are to contact them with media opportunities.
 The database is not open to journalists so the privacy of your experts can be maintained at a level they are comfortable with.
 The AusSMC policy on selection of experts is available here.

-The AusSMC has over 3,000 experts on file who cover every topic from alcohol addiction to zoology and takes up to 100 media enquiries a week from journalists.
+The AusSMC has over 4,000 experts on file who cover every topic from alcohol addiction to zoology and takes dozens of media enquiries a week from journalists.

 When a story is big or complex enough the AusSMC runs national briefings for journalists around Australia and beyond.
 The central topic of a briefing must have broad news appeal.
 Experts are asked to give short presentations and answer media questions – on the record.
 All briefings are streamed live over the Internet making them easily accessible to journalists throughout the country.
 The AusSMC operates two types of media briefings, ‘News Briefings’ where new research or data is being released, and ‘Background Briefings’ where experts discuss an issue which is in the news or an issue the AusSMC considers newsworthy.
 Please let us know if you have an idea for a briefing we could run together.
 For more information on briefing guidelines click here.